eyob721/alx-higher_level_programming/0x03-python-data_structures/README.md

 - A C function that checks if a singly linked list is a palindrome or not.

+## Advanced

 [100-print_python_list_info.py](./100-print_python_list_info.c)

 - A C function that prints some basic info about Python lists.
+- NOTE: The function must be compiled with following command:
+  `gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared -Wl,-soname,PyList -o libPyList.so -fPIC -I/usr/include/python3.4 100-print_python_list_info.c`
+- You can replace the `/usr/include/python3.4` part of the command with what ever version of python you are using, for example if you have python3.8 use `/usr/include/python3.8`.